Nonlinear flows and rigidity results on compact manifolds: Introduction and main results

 The case of the critical exponent $p=2^*$ when $d\ge3$ is not covered by Theorem~\ref{Thm:LV} and requires more care, due to compactness issues and conformal invariance.
 For simplicity we shall restrict ourselves to the subcritical case in this paper, at least as far as rigidity results are concerned.

 We shall now state a slightly more general result, which does not require that $\rho$ is positive but only involves the constant

-Here $\theta$ is defined as in Theorem~\ref{Thm:LV}.
+Here $\theta$ is defined as in Theorem~\ref{Thm:LV} and we will relate the functions $u$ in the above quotient with the solution $v$ of \eqref{Eqn} using a nonlinear flow below in this section.
 If $\rho$ is positive, it is not difficult to check (see Lemma~\ref{Lem:FirstEigenvalue}) that

-Here we shall simply assume that $\lambda_\star$ is positive but make no assumption on the sign (in the sense of quadratic forms) of the Ricci tensor $\Ric$.
+However, we shall simply assume that $\lambda_\star$ is positive but make no assumption on the sign (in the sense of quadratic forms) of the Ricci tensor $\Ric$.
+Note that as soon as the Ricci curvature is not constant, the above inequality is strict.
 Our first result generalizes Theorem~\ref{Thm:LV} as follows. \begin{thm} With the above notations, if $\lambda$ is such that